orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-14-using-github-actions-to-run-vapor-deployments.md

 For example, `deploy.yml`.
 If you have more than one environment, you can create separate workflow files for each environment.
 `deploy-production.yml` for production, `deploy-staging.yml` for staging, etc.

+One important note, before everything else, please replace `scrts.` with `secrets` in the examples below, like in this one `${{ scrt.VAPOR_API_TOKEN }}`.
+GitHub automatically removes any mention of `secrets` variables when building the site, so I had to replace it with `scrt` to avoid this.

 ## Basic deployment using GitHub Actions without custom Docker image

 Here's a basic example of a GitHub Actions workflow file that deploys a Laravel Vapor application to the production environment without using anything custom: